Morfusee/MO-IT122-DevOps/docs/system-design-documentation.md

 ### Monitoring and Observability
-The team is currently planning to implement **Grafana and Prometheus** for comprehensive monitoring.
+The team is currently using **Grafana and Prometheus** for comprehensive monitoring.

-For immediate network monitoring, the **Traefik Dashboard** is used to observe networking activity and service status.
+For more information, check this [documentation](./monitoring-documentation.md) out

 ---